oracle/weblogic-deploy-tooling/site/model_help.md

 ```

 ### Path Patterns
-There are a number of ways to specify model location in the `-path` argument.
+There are a number of ways to specify model location using the `-path` argument.
 Here are some examples:

-List all the top-level model sections, such as `topology`, `resources`, etc.:
+List all the top-level model sections, such as `topology`, `resources`, and such:
 ```yaml
 -path top
 ```

-List the attributes and folders within a section, such as `topology`, `resources`, etc.:
+List the attributes and folders within a section, such as `topology`, `resources`, and such:
 ```yaml
 -path topology
 ```